microsoft/cai-test-training-tool/README.md

 The application is running once the following output is seen in the console:

 //TODO -- add here stuff.
+Joao.

 #### Setting Application Settings